DMAConv: Dual Mask-Adaptive Convolution for Remote Sensing Pansharpening: Experiment

 \paragraph{Datasets} Our experiments are conducted using three widely used high-resolution remote sensing datasets: WorldView-3 (WV3), QuickBird (QB), and GaoFen-2 (GF2).
 All experiments adhere to the established Wald’s protocol\cite{wald1997fusion}, which is the recognized standard in the remote sensing fusion field.
 The datasets and associated data processing methods are sourced from the PanCollection\cite{deng2022machine}.

 \paragraph{Metrics} To validate the effectiveness of our method, we adopt multiple evaluation metrics.
-For reduced-resolution assessment, we use the Spectral Angle Mapper (SAM)\cite{tian2021variational}, Erreur Relative Globale Adimensionnelle de Synthèse (ERGAS)\cite{wald2002data}, and the $Q_{2n}$ index\cite{garzelli2009hypercomplex}.
+For reduced-resolution assessment, we use the Spectral Angle Mapper (SAM)\cite{vivone2014critical}, Erreur Relative Globale Adimensionnelle de Synthèse (ERGAS)\cite{wald2002data}, and the $Q_{N}$ index\cite{garzelli2009hypercomplex}.
 For full-resolution assessment, we employ the Hybrid Quality with No Reference (HQNR) indices \cite{arienzo2022full}, specifically $D_{\lambda}$ and $D_s$.
 Notably, HQNR is derived from $D_{\lambda}$ and $D_s$, providing an assessment of overall fusion quality.

 \paragraph{Training Details} All experiments were conducted on an NVIDIA RTX 3090 GPU.
 We selected this high-performance, consumer-grade GPU to realistically simulate resource-constrained deployment scenarios, thereby validating the potential of our method for edge-computing applications.
-More details are in the supplementary material.
+All models are trained using the $l_1$ loss, optimized with Adam optimizer\cite{Kingma2014AdamAM}.
+The batch size is set to 32, and $\alpha$ for threshold computation is fixed at 2.
+We adopt the Straight-Through Estimator (STE)\cite{Bengio2013EstimatingOP} to approximate gradients through the non-differentiable mask binarization operation.
+Our implementation is designed to be robust against mode collapse into a single branch.
+Even if this occurs during training, our method can continue training and escape from such states.
+The initial learning rate is 0.0006, and it is decayed by a factor of 0.8 every 200 epochs.
+Training is performed for 600 epochs on the WV3 dataset and 400 epochs on both the QB and GF2 datasets.